willfish/vimrc/README.md

 Now open vim and run `:PlugInstall`

+## Configuration

+- See [init] configuration file for initialisation setup.
+- See [basic] configuration file for basic configuration.
+- See [advanced] plugin configuration file for more convenience commands.
+- See [plugs] for a list of installed plugins.

 ## Custom Commands

 A list of commands that I find useful and that it is worth you being aware of.